 If you’re not on a tight budget, use the lovely outdoor-seating restaurants around Piata Sfatului.
 They’re a wonderful place to watch the world go by.
 For cheaper eats find the places the Romanians dine, or grab a savoury pastry from one of the many bakeries.
 Soups are hearty and good value in Romania and there is plenty of variety.
 If you want fast food, there is a McDonalds in Brasov along with supermarkets where you can buy your own groceries.
 You could feed yourself in Brasov for about $5 per day if you were really careful.

-Can I book an apartment in Brasov?
+Can you book an apartment in Brasov?

-What should I pack for Brasov?
+What to pack for Brasov?

 You probably don’t need to pack anything special.
 Just know that there are defined seasons.
 Spring and summer can be very warm and in the depths of winter expect ice and snow.
 A good waterproof jacket and comfortable walking shoes are a very good idea.